CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile.html.markdown

   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `config_change_context`:(HashMap) -(Computed) The configuration change state and results of the last change operation.
+This complex property has following sub-properties:
+  + `config_change_error`:(string)(Computed) Indicates reason for failure state of configChangeState.
+  + `config_change_state`:(string)(Computed) Indicates a profile's configuration change state.
+Used for tracking pending-changes and out-of-synch states.* `Ok` - Config change state represents Validation for change/drift is successful or is not applicable.* `Validating-change` - Config change state represents policy changes are being validated.
+This state starts when policy is changed and becomes different from deployed changes (Pending-changes).* `Validating-drift` - Config change state represents endpoint configuration changes are being validated.
+This state starts when endpoint is changed and endpoint configuration becomes different from policy configured changes (Out-of-sync).* `Change-failed` - Config change state represents there is internal error in calculating policy change.* `Drift-failed` - Config change state represents there is internal error in calculating endpoint configuraion drift.
+  + `initial_config_context`:(HashMap) -(Computed) Stores initial Configuration state.
+Used for reverting back to initial state of ConfigContext in case of validation failure.
+This complex property has following sub-properties:
+    + `config_state`:(string)(Computed) Indicates a profile's configuration deploying state.
+Values -- Assigned, Not-assigned, Associated, Pending-changes, Out-of-sync, Validating, Configuring, Failed.
+    + `control_action`:(string) System action to trigger the appropriate workflow.
+Values -- No_op, ConfigChange, Deploy, Unbind.
+    + `error_state`:(string) Indicates a profile's error state.
+Values -- Validation-error (Static validation error), Pre-config-error (Runtime validation error), Config-error (Runtime configuration error).
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `oper_state`:(string)(Computed) Combined state (configState, and operational state of the associated physical resource) to indicate the current state of the profile.
+Values -- n/a, Power-off, Pending-changes, Configuring, Ok, Failed.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `config_change_details`:(Array)(Computed) An array of relationships to serverConfigChangeDetail resources.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.